Join the LadVen OS testing programRequest a demo

 Example:

-@Elena, sending for review.
+@Emma, sending for review.
 The final May report is ready: file “Report_May_v3” is attached to the task, checklist items 1-4 are closed.
-Limitation: data for client “Sever” is not included because the contract is not signed yet; I moved this to a related task.
+Limitation: data for client “Northstar” is not included because the contract is not signed yet; I moved this to a related task.

 The reviewer writes not just “accepted,” but the management outcome:

 Accepted and closed.
 The final report matches the checklist, and file v3 is the working version.
-Data for client “Sever” is controlled in the related task.
+Data for client “Northstar” is controlled in the related task.

 If the result is not accepted, the comment must contain specific corrections and conditions for repeat acceptance.